integralong/integralong.github.io/_pages/about.md

 ## [integralong.github.io](https://integralong.github.io)

- ☻ **Welcome!**
+**Welcome ☻**

 #### Lauren Song (A Hyeon Song)

 Lauren is a rising junior at the University of Florida studying Mathematics with a strong interest in Bioinformatics and Medical AI.

-She is eager to explore the ever-changing fields of medical AI and bioinformatics.
+She is eager to explore the ever-changing fields of technology and healthcare.
 Always open to new opportunities and experiences!

-Outside of work, you can find her traveling, watching movies and dramas, or enjoying winter sports in the snow.
+Outside of work, you can find her exploring new destinations, watching movies, or enjoying sports.

 ---